IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 3. Implement `ISampleData.GetAggregateSortedListOfStatesUsingCsvRows()` to return a `string` that contains a **unique**, comma separated list of states. ✔

    - Use `ISampleData.GetUniqueSortedListOfStatesGivenCsvRows()` for your data source. ✔
-   - Consider "selecting" only the states and calling `ToArray()` to retrieve an array of all the state names. ❌✔
+   - Consider "selecting" only the states and calling `ToArray()` to retrieve an array of all the state names. ✔
-   - Given the array, consider using `string.Join` to combine the list into a single string. ❌✔
+   - Given the array, consider using `string.Join` to combine the list into a single string. ✔

 4. Implement the `ISampleData.People` property to return all the items in `People.csv` as `Person` objects ✔

    - Use `ISampleData.CsvRows` as the source of the data. ✔
-   - Sort the list by State, City, and Zip.
-(Sort the addresses first then select). ❌✔
+   - Sort the list by State, City, and Zip. ✔
    - Be sure that `Person.Address` is also populated. ✔
    - Adding null validation to all the `Person` and `Address` properties is **optional**.
    - Consider using `ISampleData.CsvRows` in your test to verify your results. ✔